duckeyxyz/gotrack/README.md

-# gotrackani
+# Pytrack
-A Go tracker program for anime
+A Phyton tracker program for anime